 6. Green Nudge

-Green Nudge is a green social enterprise founded in 2018, with the belief that mass events should be more environmentally-driven and sustainable.
-It aims to “nudge” rather than “instruct” individuals to go green by giving them opportunities to learn and reflect on problems that are affecting our environment.
+Green Nudge is a green social enterprise founded in 2018, with the belief that mass events should be more environmentally driven and made sustainable.
+It aims to “nudge” rather than “instruct” individuals to go green by giving them opportunities to learn through fun activities and reflect on problems that are affecting our environment.

 Green Nudge offers different kinds of outreach programmes, such as trails to the e-waste factories, workshops on understanding marine biodiversity and beach cleanups.
-It also organises one to three-hour long workshops on various plastic, food, and fabric waste themes.
+It also organises one to 3h-long workshops on various plastic, food, and fabric waste themes.

 In the newPlastics workshop, participants will learn more about the situation of single use plastic and disposable in Singapore, and the challenges to recycle them.
 They will then be taught how to combine these plastic waste and turn them into practical items like carabiner hooks or pins.